jbclements/mboxrd-read/README.md

 mboxrd-read
 ===========

-racket functions for reading the MBOXRD (that is, the standard mbox) format.
-Yes, there are a few close relatives of this.
+Racket functions to read mboxrd files.
+This is one of the standard "mbox" formats used by unix mail agents.